55 Wedding Centerpiece Ideas to Love for Every Style & Theme

-Elegant Wedding Centerpieces
+Elegant Wedding Centerpiece Ideas

 Put your centerpieces on display with pedestal vases.
 They're perfect for arrangements with low-hanging elements like jasmine vine or seeded eucalyptus.
 If you're hosting a black-tie affair, opt for pedestals in silver or gold to elevate the blooms.

 Here's a creative idea: use fresh fruit in your centerpieces.
 If your wedding location is known for its apples, pears or grapes, it's a cute way to pay homage to the place you exchanged vows.